module-federation/module-federation-examples/multi-build-system/vite-plugin-federation/README.md

 - `vite-to-webpack` is the example for  `vite as remote and webpack as host`.
+- `rollup-to-webpack` is the example for  `rollup as remote and webpack as host`.
 - `webpack-to-vite` is the example for  `webpack as remote and vite as host`.